By Dr. Rajugopal Gubbi and Prabha Mysore

 Each chapter in the Textbook-on-tablet comes with a large question bank containing questions for different learning levels.
 In each test, questions specific to the learning level of the child are selected randomly from the question bank.
 Further, the choices given within the question are shuffled and presented in a random order.
 Each question also comes with many hints that are specific to the learning level of the child.
 All these together help wean the children away from the habit of rote learning.

 Every class invariably has a few slow learners, a few fast learners and many average learners.
 Children seem to learn best when they are using the same tools as the rest of the class even when their learning ability falls short of the grade level.
 So, the Textbook-on-tablet provides several features to absorb such children into the mainstream learning.
 To quote a simple example, while the rest of the class is reading a lesson, a slow learner could be learning simple words from the same lesson that have been specially highlighted on the tablet for his / her benefit.
 Next, he / she can graduate to simple sentences in the same lesson and so on.
 By the time the rest of the class completes reading the entire chapter, the slow learner might complete only a part of it.
-But the fact that he/she is using tablets just like the rest of the class and carrying out similar activities improve the child’s self-confidence and promote more effective learning.
+But the fact that he/she is using tablets just like the rest of the class and carrying out similar activities improves the child’s self-confidence and promotes more effective learning.

 Average learners may need to go through topics and exercises multiple times before they get a good grasp of the chapter.
 The Textbook-on-tablet allows children to keep taking the same exercise again and again until they feel confident to go on to the next topic.
 Children can take any number of unit tests in a given chapter.
 As mentioned earlier, the questions are selected randomly from a large question bank and hence the children are presented with a different set of questions each time.
 Even when questions are repeated they never appear in the same order twice, which makes learning more effective.